 Your eye doctor will insert dilating eye drops and you’ll be given local anesthetics to numb the eye region.
 You may also be prescribed a relaxing sedative that will make you groggy but not put you to sleep.

 The clouded lens will be removed and an artificial, clear IOL will be implanted.
-The implant is composed of either plastic, silicone or acrylic, and you will not be able to feel, see or sense it in your eye.
-It becomes a permanent part of your care and needs no care.
+The implant is composed of either silicone or acrylic, and you will not be able to feel, see or sense it in your eye.
+It is placed inside your eye not on the surface like a contact lens.

-Immediately after the surgery, your vision will likely be blurry.
+Immediately after the surgery, your vision will likely be blurry due to the pupil being dilated.
 This should improve within a couple of days, as your eye heals.
 You will not be able to drive yourself home after the surgery, so be sure to arrange a ride.
-You may also need help for about a week, for activities such as lifting and bending may be limited by your doctor.
+You may resume normal activity the day after surgery including driving.